mikependon/RepoDB.NET/pages/docs.md

 ##### Execute Methods

 Below are the list of *Execute* operations that you can use.
+It support all RDBMS data providers.

 - [ExecuteNonQuery](/operation/executenonquery)
 - [ExecuteQuery](/operation/executequery)